 While the cottage is situated in a fabulous secluded position, it is important to note that this is accessed by a three mile long Forestry Commission track used by logging lorries which comprises loose gravel and cattle grids.
 This is steep in places and care should be taken, especially during the winter months, as adverse weather and heavy goods vehicles can leave the track rutted and pot-holed.
 Please drive slowly paying particular attention to the road surface.
 Sports cars and low suspension vehicles should be avoided.
 Four-wheel drive vehicles may be required in winter conditions.
 Please contact us if you have any concerns.

-For guests looking to holiday together this cottage can be booked alongside Dipper Cottage, sleeping 6.
-The cottages are located next to each other.
+For guests looking to holiday together, this cottage can be booked alongside ten other properties at Kidlandlee.

 A drive of 3 miles will take you to Clennell Hall in Harbottle which has an excellent bar and restaurant for eating-out, along with the occasional music evening which brings locals and visitors together for a little entertainment!